bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-external-authentication.md

 ## Installing Keycloak

-If you installed Greenlight on a BigBlueButton server, you will not be able to install Keycloak.
-(Will be fixed in the near future)
+If you used the **BigBlueButton Install Script** without passing the `-k` option, you can simply re-run the install script using the same options as before, this time passing `-k` to install Keycloak on your server.

 If you used the **Greenlight Install Script** without passing the `-k` option, you can simply re-run the install script using the same options as before, this time passing `-k` to install Keycloak on your server.